Sleep Diary Template: 2-Week CBT-I Log for Insomnia

 After 14 days of logging, look for these patterns:

 Add up all your SOL values and divide by 14.
-If your average is consistently above 30 minutes, you have significant sleep onset difficulties.
-This is the primary target for stimulus control therapy.
+An average above 30 minutes on three or more nights a week is the diagnostic threshold most clinicians use for sleep onset insomnia, and it’s the primary target for stimulus control therapy.
+The pattern matters more than any single bad night.

 Average Sleep Efficiency